Table of Contents

 These people made it crystal clear.
 The biggest mistakes that are really hurting your site performance have often nothing to do with what font you selected or what icons did you use for your social media links.
 The biggest mistakes have everything to do with the overall user experience.

-Which is why I put together this detailed list of things that can harm your traffic, profit, and credibility as well.
+This is why I put together this detailed list of things that can harm your traffic, profit, and credibility as well.

 1. Don’t fail the “Introduction Test”